 Louisa Kornblatt, Dorot 2014-2015, is a UC Berkeley doctoral student in Social Welfare and also works as a clinical social worker at an adolescent psychiatric hospital.
 Though originally from Madison and currently residing in Oakland, she considers Tel Aviv her home base after living in Israel for three years and due to the fact that her entire immediate family has relocated there as well.
 Louisa has served on the Hekdesh Grantmaking Committee since finishing her Dorot year.

 Avery Robinson, Dorot 2016-2017, lives a peripatetic life working as an editor with the Posen Library of Jewish Culture and Civilization.
 He is frequently in metropolitan Detroit, but more often than not, is elsewhere in North America spending times with friends and family.
-His side hustles include (Jewish) culinary history, camping (9 summers as a tripper for Camp Ramah in Canada), understanding America through doughnuts, and an openness to new adventures.
+His side hustles include (Jewish) culinary history, outdoor education and wilderness trip guiding, understanding America through doughnuts, and an openness to new adventures.
 Avery has served on the Hekdesh board since completing his Dorot year, when he lived in Tel Aviv and delved deep into food systems through a soup kitchen, bakeries, and coffee.
 He recently started Rye Revival, a nonprofit working to promote the ecological production of rye as a climate change mitigation strategy for temperate climates.

 Julie Sissman, Dorot 1998-1999, lives in New York City with her husband, Phil, and two daughters.
 She is an organization and leadership consultant who strategizes around business and organizational challenges to maximize leadership development and organizational success.
 Julie has extensive experience coaching, conducting needs analyses, and facilitating workshops for high-level executives – including HEKDESH board members.
 From her experience with HEKDESH, Julie got hooked on the giving circle model.
 She is a member of Natan, Board Member of the Jewish Women’s Foundation of NY, and Advisory Board Member of Amplifier.
 Julie is also Board President of Schechter Manhattan and a Mikveh Guide with ImmerseNYC.